🩺 Key Preventive Screenings: How to Protect Your Health for Years to Come

 • Pap Test: Every 3 years from age 21 to 65.

-• HPV Test: Every 5 years from age 30 to 65 (can be done with a Pap test).
+• HPV Test: Every 5 years from age 30 to 65 (can be combined with a Pap test).

 • Gynecologist: Annually from age 21.